sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

                     attrs.Level: [('0', 'EVE: The specific EVE client can only return Level 0C data.
 Any other number will use the VSO Client.')]}
             return adict

-This client scrapes all the URLs available under the base url ``http://lasp.colorado.edu/eve/data_access/evewebdata/quicklook/L0CS/SpWx/``.
+This client scrapes all the URLs available under the base url: ``http://lasp.colorado.edu/eve/data_access/evewebdata/quicklook/L0CS/SpWx/``.
 `~sunpy.net.scraper.Scraper` is primarily focused on URL parsing based on time ranges, so the rest of the ``baseurl`` pattern specifies where in the pattern the time information is located, using `strptime <https://strftime.org/>`__ notation.
 The ``pattern`` attribute is used to populate the results table from the URLs matched with the ``baseurl``.
 It includes some of the time definitions, as well as names of attrs (in this case "Level").